 |Modern||(Modern Pen Company) See Waterman, A. A.|

-Parker’s bargello-like pattern of blue and white (shown to the right), commonly called “True Blue” (a euphonious sobriquet used by Parker in period advertising).
+Parker’s bargello-like pattern of blue and white (shown below), commonly called “True Blue” (a euphonious sobriquet used by Parker in period advertising).
 Parker used Modernistic Blue for a smallish Depression-era pen priced at $3.50 and catalogued as the Three-Fifty.
 Offered in both ringtop and clip-style models, the Three-Fifty appeared in both flat-top and Streamlined versions.
 Parker also used Modernistic Blue for pens and pencils manufactured for the Zaner-Bloser company.
 Modernistic Blue pens are unfortunately prone to serious discoloration, as shown by the barrel of the pen below.
 See also Zaner-Bloser.

 Collectors’ term for the small gold-filled wrapover trim piece inlaid into the cap crown of the Chilton Golden Quill, so named for its resemblance to the Mohawk hairstyle.
 See also Golden Quill.